Sayali-pingle/Sayali-pingle.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
-I am a graduate student at Duke University, pursuing a Master's in Statistical Science.
+I am a graduate student at <span class="highlight-word">Duke University</span>, pursuing a Master's in <span class="highlight-word">Statistical Science</span>.
 With a strong foundation in statistics and proficient programming skills, I specialize in building scalable, data-driven applications that drive meaningful business impact.

-I have worked as a Data Scientist for two years, gaining deep industry experience in understanding business needs and delivering high-value solutions.
+I have worked as a <span class="highlight-word">Data Scientist</span> for two years, gaining deep industry experience in understanding business needs and delivering high-value solutions.
 I strongly believe in the power of simplicity—"Simple models are often better than complex ones"—while knowing when complexity is necessary to unlock deeper insights.

-Currently, I am deeply fascinated by the rapidly evolving field of Generative AI.
-I am actively building agentic RAG pipelines with Deepseek and LangGraph, continuously staying updated with the latest advancements in AI and machine learning.
+Currently, I am deeply fascinated by the rapidly evolving field of <span class="highlight-word">Generative AI</span>.
+I am actively building <span class="highlight-word">agentic RAG pipelines</span> with Deepseek and LangGraph, continuously staying updated with the latest advancements in AI and machine learning.

 I am seeking full-time opportunities where I can apply my expertise to exciting projects and collaborate with innovative teams.
-If my work aligns with your interests, I’d love to connect!
+If my work aligns with your interests, I'd love to connect!

 Beyond analytics, I am a novice artist with a passion for sketching and acrylic painting.
 My creative side helps me craft aesthetic data visualizations and dashboards, blending art with analytics to tell compelling data stories.

-Companies I have worked with:
+<span class="highlight-word">Companies I have worked with:</span>

 {% include company_logos.liquid %}

-Let’s connect and explore opportunities together!
+Let's connect and explore opportunities together!